To support our newly established SFB TRR267, we are offering a

 To foster research on non-coding RNA in the cardiovascular system, the German Research Foundation DFG has approved funding for a new transregio collaborative research center including five institutions under the leadership of the Technical University of Munich (TUM) and the Goethe University Frankfurt.
 Over the next four years, the consortium will receive funding of ~10 million €, with the option of continuation.

-- A state-of-the-art research facility, with mouse phenotyping, human iPS cell programming, flow cytometry, single-cell RNA Seq, 2-photon laser microscopy – to name a few.
+- A state-of-the-art research facility, with mouse phenotyping, human iPS cell programming, flow cytometry, 2photon laser microscopy and laser scanning microscopy (for FRET applications) – to name a few.

-- Participation in productive, multidisciplinary interactions with our collaborators.
+- Participation in productive, multidisciplinary interactions with our collaborators, particularly within TRR 267.

-The position is available instantly and initially limited to two years.
-Salary is according to level TVL-E14.
+The position is available instantly and initially limited to three years, with the option of a longer perspective.
+Your salary grouping will be according to level TVL-13.

 - Previous work in cardiovascular research is favorable, but not obligatory.